ptgott/one-newsletter/ROADMAP.md

 1. Update the third-party licenses table using a CI job (probably using GitHub Actions) and [`go-licenses`](https://github.com/google/go-licenses).
 Or use a make target.

-1. Run e2e tests in a separate goroutine rather than a child process.
-This will make it easier to manage the running application, measure test coverage, and edit configuration (since it can be kept in memory).
-This means using a minimal `main.go` file and extracting most of the `main` function to a package that we can import in tests.
-Many (if not most) CLI apps in Go run e2e tests like this.

 ## Making the newsletter more useful